kjackson03/pccAgentlessHubScans/README.md

 If the "Permission Check" will be enabled in the agentless config, the **"Microsoft.Resources/subscriptions/resourceGroups/write"** permission (Line 503) is required for all subscriptions in the org.
 Even though the write permissions are isolated to the resource group in the hub subscription, each target subscription wants to create a resource group when scanned (although it will remain empty).

 The only workaround for now would to be remove this permission on Line 503 and **disable** the permission check in the agentless config for all subscriptions.

+### AWS

+**File name:** AWS-org-with-hub-and-networking-deny.json

+This CFT allows for onboarding of an AWS org to isolate the write permissions needed for an agentless scan to a single “hub” account, while denying those same permissions to all other “target” accounts.

+This CFT has three variables that you need to add values for:

+* Hub Account number (Line 32)
+* AWS Org ID (Line 27)
+* Replace the Prisma ID with the correct one for the tenant you are working in (~36 locations)
+  * When the template is downloaded from the console, the Prisma ID get appended to several values in the CFT, including the Prisma Cloud Role Name (i.e. PrismaCloudRole-1182536372507056128).
+  * To clean this up for your CFT, copy the customer's Prisma ID (i.e. from the licensing page of the customer's tenant or the Support App).
+  * Do a find on the current value (i.e. 1182536372507056128) and replace all with the new Prisma ID.
+  * This is not required, but will be cleaner and specific to the tenant you are working in.
+* External ID ("sts:ExternalId": "xxxx" has 3 locations in the CFT)
+  * To get the correct externalID value for the tenant you are working in, you can either copy it from the AWS onboarding page in the console (if onboarding has been done before), or you can download the CFT template from Prisma Cloud and copy from it there.
+  * Similar to above, find the current external ID value (search for sts:ExternalId and copy the value) in the template and do a find/replace all with correct value for the tenant you are working in.

+### How it Works

+When this CFT is deployed as a Stack in AWS, it does the following:
+* Creates 3 stacksets
+  * A stackset to create the Prisma Cloud role for all of the target accounts (including the various permission policies), and adds an additional policy called, "Agentless Targets" that denies access to the write permissions needed for the agentless scan.
+  * A stackset to create the Prisma Cloud role for the hub account (including the various permission policies), and adds an additional policy called, "Agentless Hub" that allows access to the write permissions needed for the agentless scan.
+  * A stackset that creates the networking infrastructure in the hub account needed by the agentless scans (i.e. VPC, subnet, IGW, etc).
+This is dones in case the customer does not want Prisma Cloud creating and destroying these resources each time a scan kicks off.
+    * By default, this stackset is deployed to the region selected when the onboarding template is deployed, but could easily be modified to deploy this networking infrastructure to every region being used by the customer.
+    * To use the networking stack created by the stackset, you must add all of the regions where VMs/containers will be scanned.
+      * On Line 181, delete the snippet below
+        > {  "Ref": "AWS::Region"      }
+      * Add the region name values into the Regions array
+        > "Regions": [ "us-east-1", "us-east-2" ]